dOpensource/dsiprouter/docs/source/user/installing.rst

 ^^^^^^^^^^

 - **Debian Stretch (tested on 9.6)**
+- **Debian Buster (tested on 10.9)**
 - **CentOS 7**

 Kamailio will be automatically installed along with dSIPRouter.
-Must be installed on a fresh install of Debian Stretch or CentOS 7.
+Must be installed on a fresh install of Debian Stretch, Debian Buster or CentOS 7.
 You will not be prompted for any information.
 It will take anywhere from 4-9 minutes to install - depending on the processing power of the machine.
 You can secure the Kamailio database after the installation.
 Links to the installation documentation are below:

 - :ref:`debian9-install`
+- :ref:`debian10-install`
 - :ref:`centos7-install`

 Amazon AMI's